-Generally speaking, sciatica describes the symptoms of pain that travels through the large sciatic nerve and as this pain can be caused by so many different medical conditions, this is the reason why “sciatica” is so widely prevalent.
+Generally, sciatica describes symptoms of pain that travel through the large sciatic nerve.
+Because this pain can stem from so many different medical conditions, sciatica is prevalent among millions of Americans.
 Recent estimations, in fact, have suggested that up to 40% of U.S. adults will at some point or another experience sciatic nerve pain.

-In this article, we’ll discuss how exactly the sciatic nerve is irritated, and what CBD does to mollify not only the pain itself, but also the underlying conditions.
-And last but not least, we’ll also dish out a few of our top picks for the best CBD oils for sciatica that you’ll currently find on the market.
+In this article, we’ll discuss irritation of the sciatic nerve and how CBD might work to mollify not only the pain itself, but also the underlying conditions.
+Last but not least, we’ll dish out a few of our top picks for the best CBD oils for sciatica that you’ll find on the market.

 Pain associated with the nerve can range anywhere from a mild tingling sensation in the feet or toes, to completely debilitating and immobilizing lower back and leg pain.